 That was enough to give the Roar a huge win in Sydney and to get Robbie Fowler’s men off and running.

 Melbourne victory v newcastle jets fcEmbed from Getty Images

-The Newcastle Jets have come from two goals down to defeat Melbourne Victory 3-2 in extra time at AAMI Park, and book their spot in the R16.
+Newcastle Jets have come from two goals down to defeat Melbourne Victory 3-2 in extra time at AAMI Park.

 Andrew Nabbout got his second run in Victory colours off to a flyer when he broke the deadlock to give Melbourne the lead at half-time.
 Nabbout received a great ball from Elvis Kamsoba, Nabbout’s shot hit the upright on the way in past Jets keeper Lewis Italiano.